ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/delete.rst

 Delete Workflow Events
 ----------------------

-To delete a Workflow Event, use a query in the following format:
+The basic format to delete a Workflow Event is:

 .. code::